rawnly/gist.nvim/README.md

 # gist.nvim
 ![Showcase](gist.nvim.gif)

-`gist.nvim` is a Neovim plugin that allows you to create a GitHub Gist from the current file.
+`gist.nvim` is a Neovim plugin that allows you to create GitHub Gists or GitLab Snippets from the current file.
-The plugin uses the [`gh` command-line tool](https://cli.github.com/) to create the Gist and provides a simple interface for specifying the Gist's description and privacy settings.
+The plugin uses the [`gh` command-line tool](https://cli.github.com/) for GitHub and [`glab` command-line tool](https://gitlab.com/gitlab-org/cli) for GitLab to create gists/snippets and provides a simple interface for specifying the description and privacy settings.

 ## Installation

 To use `gist.nvim`, you need to have Neovim installed on your system.
-You also need to have the `gh` command-line tool installed and configured with your GitHub account.
+You also need to have the `gh` command-line tool installed and configured with your GitHub account for GitHub gists, and/or the `glab` command-line tool installed and configured with your GitLab account for GitLab snippets.

 If you intend to use the `GistsList` command to list and edit all your gists, I suggest the `nvim-unception` plugin.